faidfaisal/FFT_Hardware_Accelerator/README.md

 The modular organization separates the RTL implementation, verification environment, supporting utilities, and documentation, making the project easier to navigate, maintain, and extend.

 ---
+# Future Work

+Although the accelerator has been successfully validated on hardware, several enhancements could further improve the design:

+- Automatic overflow protection using stage scaling or saturation arithmetic
+- AXI-Stream interface for continuous data streaming
+- DMA-based data transfers between the ARM processor and programmable logic
+- Fully pipelined butterfly architecture for higher throughput
+- Runtime-configurable FFT sizes
+- Performance benchmarking against the AMD/Xilinx FFT IP core
+- Clock frequency optimization and timing improvements

+---

+# Acknowledgements

+We would like to express our sincere gratitude to **Professor Peter A. Milder** for his guidance, mentorship, and support throughout the development of this project.

+---

 # Authors